How to care for your dog during the coronavirus ‘lockdown’

 Can I still take my dog to the groomers?

-Dog groomers are unable to remain open during this time of lockdown, so you will need to revert to home grooming in the short-term.
+Some dog groomers are able to operate, provided they can maintain distancing and disinfect their vehicles between grooming sessions if operating a mobile grooming service.
 Daily grooming will help to keep on top of knots in your dog’s coat and get rid of dead hair and dirt.

 Get puppy care tips and advice

 Useful links to other organisations